17 queer-owned restaurants in Toronto

 La Bartola

 We have a major crush on Ivan, owener of La Bartola, but this College street Mexican restaurant is much more than just his stunning smile.
-This is a plant-based Mexican restaurant, inspired by him hometown of Mexico City, and his fave spot Oaxaca City, the dishes are beautiful, inspired and bursting with flavour.
-They’re closed while Omarion figures his shit out, but keep an eye out on their Instagram for the reopen and all the yummy stuff that comes out of it.
+This is a plant-based resto recently received a MICHELIN Bib Gourmand!
+He uses Nixtamal Heirloom corn for their tortillas and the spot is inspired by him hometown of Mexico City, and his fave spot Oaxaca City.
+The dishes are beautiful, inspired and bursting with flavour.

 Bartola Website